Treatment May Include Supportive Therapies

-The DMRF encourages individuals with dystonia to consult a movement disorder specialist, and to consult their doctors about all non-traditional therapies they are curious about including supplements, devices, and techniques.
+DMRF Canada encourages individuals with dystonia to consult a movement disorder specialist, and to consult their doctors about all non-traditional therapies they are curious about including supplements, devices, and techniques.

 Speak with your doctors, support group leaders, and other people with dystonia to help discover complimentary therapy options that may be an option for you.
 Explore the following possibilities: